Coordinate recognition: General theory, Groups, and other surprises: Introduction

 New impetus to the study of set-theoretic rigidity theory was given by the solution to a prominent 1977 problem in the theory of operator algebras (\cite{BrDoFi:Unitary}) asking whether the Calkin algebra has outer automorphisms.
 The Calkin algebra is the quotient of the algebra $\cB(H)$ of all bounded linear operators on the separable, infinite-dimensional, complex Hilbert space modulo the ideal of compact operators, and it is generally considered to be the noncommutative analog of $\cPNF$.
-The analogs of Rudin's and Sheah's result were proved in \cite{PhWe:Calkin} and \cite{Fa:All} respectively, surprisingly showing that the answer to the Brown--Douglas--Fillmore question is independent from ZFC.
+The analogs of Rudin's and Shelah's results were proved in \cite{PhWe:Calkin} and \cite{Fa:All}, respectively, surprisingly showing that the answer to the Brown--Douglas--Fillmore question is independent from ZFC.
 (The fact that the proof that all automorphisms of the Calkin algebra are inner owes a lot to the ideas presented in \cite{Fa:Rigidity} may be even more surprising.)
 A far-reaching generalization of~\cite{Fa:All} showing rigidity of coronas of other separable \cstar-algebras was obtained in \cite{vignati2018rigidity}.

 The algebra $\cPNF$ is isomorphic to the reduced product of two-element Boolean algebras modulo $\Fin$, and it was generally believed by the experts that the chances of a sweeping extension of Shelah's rigidity result to reduced products of other structures were slim.
-However in \cite{de2023trivial} it was demonstracted that in categories of linear orders, trees, and sufficiently random graphs forcing axioms imply that isomorphisms between reduced products are, with the appropriate definition, trivial.
-In \cite{de2024saturation} it was proven that stable (in model-theoretic sense) reduced products associated with $\Fin$ are automatically $2^{\aleph_0}$-saturated, giving the analog of Rudin's result.
-For state of the art of rigidity of quotient structures see \cite{farah2022corona}).
+However, in \cite{de2023trivial} it was shown that in categories of linear orders, trees, and sufficiently random graphs, forcing axioms imply that isomorphisms between reduced products are, with the appropriate definition, trivial.
+In \cite{de2024saturation} it was proven that stable (in the model-theoretic sense) reduced products associated with $\Fin$ are automatically $2^{\aleph_0}$-saturated, giving the analog of Rudin's result.
+In the domain of continuous structures, the first results were on rigidity of coronas of \cstar-algebras (\cite{Fa:All}, \cite{Gha:FDD}, \cite{mckenney2020forcing}, \cite{vignati2022rigidity}; see \cite[\S 17]{Fa:STCstar} for an overview), and they have recently been extended to symmetric groups with respect to the Hamming metric (\cite{de2024automorphism}).
+In the context of metric structures the situation is made more complicated (or rather, more interesting) because all considerations necessarily involve Ulam stability of approximate homomorphisms (\cite{mckenney2018ulam}; see \cite{Ul:Problems}).
+For the state of the art of rigidity of quotient structures, both discrete and metric, see \cite{farah2022corona} and in particular \S 5 for a discussion of the role of Ulam stability.